kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/different-sections-of-a-program.md

     Contains read-only data

-    When ELF file is loaded onto microcontroller, this section is placed in FLASH.
+    When ELF file is loaded onto microcontroller, this section is placed in ROM.

   * **User-defined section**s

     Contains data/code which programmer demands to put in user-defined sections

-    When ELF file is loaded onto microcontroller, these sections are placed in FLASH or RAM depending on user-definition.
+    When ELF file is loaded onto microcontroller, these sections are placed in ROM or RAM depending on user-definition.

   * **Other special sections**